 Equations (refer to Eq.
 1, Eq.
-2,..) should be indented 5 mm (0.2”).
+2, etc.) should be indented 5 mm (0.2”).
 There should be one line of space above the equation and one line below it before the text continues.
-The equations have to be numbered sequentially, and the number put in parentheses at the right-hand edge of the text.
+The equations must be numbered sequentially, and the number should be put in parentheses at the right-hand edge of the text.
 Equations should be punctuated as an ordinary part of the text.
 Punctuation appears after the equation but before the equation number.
-The use of Microsoft Equation is allowed. c2 = a2 + b2.
+The use of Microsoft Equation is allowed.
+Example c2 = a2 + b2.

 - The ideal Clinical Picture provides visual information useful to other clinicians.